jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 _Correspondingly, my characters in Buck Rogers (an early role-playing game) had conspicuously powerful items and unusually high character attributes.
 Credit for the screenshot (and the nostalgia) goes to [CRPG Addict](http://crpgaddict.blogspot.com/2020/08/buck-rogers-matrix-cubed-fourth-power.html)._

-I also remember visiting Waldenbooks (now defunct) or the public library and heading straight for those treasured shelves to inhale the contents of every operating system book I could get my hands on.
-I was particularly obsessed with how passwords worked and how secrets were kept secret.
+I also remember visiting Waldenbooks (now defunct) or the public library and heading straight for those treasured and familiar shelves to inhale the contents of every operating system book I could get my hands on.
+I was particularly obsessed with how passwords worked and how secrets were kept.

-It would be twenty years before I really tried again to grok [^9] cryptography.
+Surprisingly, it would be twenty years before I really tried again to grok [^9] cryptography, which is a regrettably long hiatus, but I am certainly glad to be revisiting and walking this path again.

  -- JW